DARIAH-DE/status/README.md

     - '/infrastructure/gwdg-cloud'
 ```

 If you want to, please test the outcome locally, as described below.
+For detailed information please see the [documentation](documentation.md).

 ## Development